kevinveenbirkenbach/cymais/roles/alert-telegram/README.md

 ## Overview

-Optimized for real-time alerts, this role is a key component of the overall [`alert-core` suite](../).
+Optimized for real-time alerts, this role is a key component of the overall [`alert-compose` suite](../).
 It ensures that, upon failure of a critical service, a Telegram message is automatically sent to notify administrators and enable prompt troubleshooting.

 ## Purpose